emoliga/emoliga/README.md

 <p> I'm an industrial design and product development engineering student at Universidad de Zaragoza (Spain).</p>

 <p> I have developed some multidisciplinary projects in the bachelor's degree.
-However, I'm currently looking forward to learn more about computer science (artificial intelligence, machine learning, LLM and RAG models, computer vision,...) and I know this platform and community can be a great help for my journey and share my projects 🫶. </p>
+However, I'm currently looking forward to learn more about computer science and I know this platform and community can be a great help for my journey and share my projects 🫶. </p>

 </div>